All of our products can be shipped via UPS!

 If the ground is not sloped or the ground space is inappropriate for a direct ground mount then a structure must be built.

 We can either run the Powerstrip fin tubing side to side as in the example below.

 or the system can be assembled same as if it was on a shingle roof.
 The available space is the determining factor.

 This manual addendum describes rack construction in detail.
 Always consult with your local building department to make sure your structure meets local codes.

 Go through the sizing section of this web site so you know how many sq ft you want.
 Then measure the space available.
-Then you can call us and get a quote over the phone or you can do it yourself right now.
-If the solar panels will be oriented conventionally so flow goes up the collector and the system is strapped down then use QUOTE FORM 1.
-If the configuration will be glue down and sideways to a solid rack then use QUOTE FORM 2
+Then you can call us and get a quote over the phone or a referral to a dealer who will price an installed system.

 By definition ground level installations are not elevated up out of typical pool mechancial system pressure so we have to be extra careful with our mechancial design evaluation in making sure we aren't blasting the solar panels with too much excess pressure unnecessarily.
 Good solar design means setting solar up so it is unstressed.
 It means each case is special and must be evaluated separately.
 Other solar companies don't agree.
 In business everything should be repeatable for maximum growth potential and profitability.
 That's a sales approach, a business approach.
 Our approach is different.
 We take a technology approach to this.... technology!